muggy8/improbable/have-and-havenot/FzeXuZCU.md

 Phanna flipped over mid-air and landed on their legs.

-Wait how is that possible?
+Wait, how is that possible?

 Is Phanna still conscious?